 The Portuguese Flag

 Well, there you have it.
-Next time you see one you’ll know the hidden history and symbology of all the elements within the flag of Portugal.
+Next time you see the flag of Portugal, you’ll know the hidden history and symbology of all its elements.
 If you think there’s anything we should add to this, let us know in the comments!